Iris Investigate User Guide¶

 Type : The DNS record type for this observation (A, AAAA, CNAME, MX, NS, SOA, or TXT).
 Also known as RRTYPE.

 Count : The number of times this specific combination of Query, Type, and Response has been observed by the Source.
-Since pDNS sensors are positioned above the Recursive DNS Server layer and capture "cache misses" (DNS lookups made when the answer is not already cached locally or in the Recursive DNS Server), the count does not represent the total traffic volume to a website or the number of emails sent to/from a mail server.
+Since pDNS sensors are positioned above the Recursive DNS Server layer and capture "cache misses" (DNS lookups made when the answer isn't already cached locally or in the Recursive DNS Server), the count doesn't represent the total traffic volume to a website or the number of emails sent to/from a mail server.

 First Seen : A timestamp indicating when the pDNS source first captured this observation.
-When only a date appears without an associated time, the pDNS source does not provide time-level granularity.
+When only a date appears without an associated time, the pDNS source doesn't provide time-level granularity.

 Last Seen : A timestamp indicating when the pDNS source most recently captured this observation.
-When only a date appears without an associated time, the pDNS source does not provide time-level granularity.
+When only a date appears without an associated time, the pDNS source doesn't provide time-level granularity.

 Duration